 Now that you have an idea of how the process works, here are the details you need to know about to make sure the process goes smoothly, and each step is done right.

-#3.
-Cover- cover art is not something I leave to the last minute and neither should you – it is very important.
-But if you have, and are just deciding on some art now you might want to use a service such as Fiverr to hire a cheap freelancer to get it done for you.
-Otherwise, you can use free services like Photoscape, Canva etc. to design one.
+But if you have, and are just deciding on some art now, you might want to use a service such as Fiverr to hire a cheap freelancer to get it done for you.
+Otherwise, you can use free services like Photoscape, Canva etc., to design one.

 The cover should be in .jpg/.jpeg or .png format with a 1 x 1.6 ratio (1600 by 2560 or 2500 by 4000 pixels).
 Keep in mind the file size should not be more than 5 MB.

-#4.
-ISBN- this is not mandatory for -books, but it is helpful especially if you have a print version of your manuscript that has previously been published.
+ISBN is not mandatory for ebooks, but it is helpful, especially if you have a print version of your manuscript that has previously been published.
 If Kobo does not provide an ISBN number, there are other ways of obtaining one.

-Those methods are found at this link, and you will have to scroll down to find the instructions.
-At the bottom of the page, there is a button you can push to learn more about ISBN numbers and their importance.
+Those methods are found here, and you will have to scroll down to find the instructions.
+At the bottom of the page, there is a button you can push to learn more about ISBNs and their importance.

 This is an important step to do accurately as it protects your book from being stolen or mishandled.
 Don’t skip any of these steps as they are designed to keep your rights from being violated as well as make sure you get credit for your work.